karlhorky/github-actions-database-persistence/readme.md

 <br />
 <br />

-The second run, restoring the existing records from the CSV file in the cache and adding a second record:
+The second run, which restores the existing records from the CSV file in the cache, adds a second record and saves the file to the GitHub Actions cache:

 <figure>
   <img src="persist-csv-database-to-cache-run-2.png" alt="" />